The Akhal-Teke Breed

 The Akhal-Teke is...

-• One of the rarest horse breeds, with only around 300 registered purebreds in North America.
+One of the rarest horse breeds, with fewer than 300 registered purebreds in North America.

 https://akhaltekefoundation.networkforgood.com